LucasRal/LucasRal/README.md

 - 👋 Hi, I’m @Lucas RALAMBO

 - 👀 I’m interested in everything around tech in general.
-But mostly interested in implementing and applying Machine Learning algorithms to any kind of fields (Finance, Marketing, Social media...).
+But mostly passionated about implementing and applying Machine Learning algorithms to any kind of fields (Finance, Marketing, Social media...).
   In fact, I do enjoy experimenting myself with different Machine Learning methods such as NLP and CV.
   And my best part is when I dive deeper and try to understand the very fundamental concept of a model.
 Besides, I've always been in love with Maths and Stats.